The Department of Public Instruction (DPI) is required by law to conduct a background check on all Wisconsin educator license applicants.

 When applying for a license, all applicants must:

-- Complete a Conduct and Competency questionnaire, including all required documentation and information.
+- Complete a Conduct and Competency questionnaire in ELO, including all required documentation and information.
 Preview the Conduct and Competency questionnaire.

 - Upload all supporting documents in the online application system.